HinaChoudhry/catcafe/TESTING.md

     * Resolved by changing the center class name to center-book, making it a more specific class.
 - The menu design was originally brown text over a cup of coffee with coffee art on it.
 It was hard to read brown text over the image in smaller viewports as text was placed over coffee cup.
     * The background image was then changed to the coffee bean image, with off-white writing and the text being on the left to make it easier to read for users in all viewports.

+## Unresolved bugs

+- The background image for the FAQ scales down to smaller viewports but doesn't focus on the main coffee cup with the coffee art the smaller the viewport gets.
+It gets cropped out inside of focusing into the coffee art.